imifos/unity3d-workspace/README.md

 ## UITargetTrackerOnCursor
 A simple behaviour implementing an UI cursor on the 3D object currenly pointed at.
 A frame is drawn using a 9-slice sprite and 2 texts and 2 images are added to simulate kind of indicators.

+## Volumetric Galaxy
+Procedurally generated volumetric galaxy.
+A simple script that build a galaxy cloud system using a particle system, based on a template bitmap.
+It does not use any non-standard assets.